upstream-se/guidebook-draft/docs/how-to-read-this-guidebook.md

 Separate from structural type, pages also fulfill epistemic roles.
 These roles describe the function the content plays within the discipline — for example, defining a concept, stating a principle, providing justification, or clarifying usage.

 Epistemic roles are declared through structured callouts within the page content.
-These callouts are marked with a solid square symbol ■ followed by a title that signals the epistemic role of the content of the callout.
-Structured callouts titled Definition or Principle, among pthers, are widely used in the guidebook.
-A page may contain multiple structured callouts and therefore fulfill more than one epistemic role.
+These callouts are marked with a solid square symbol (■) followed by a title that signals the role of the content.
+Structured callouts titled *Definition* or *Principle*, among others, are widely used in the guidebook.
+A page may contain multiple structured callouts and therefore fulfill multiple epistemic roles.

-Structural type determines how a page is positioned within the guidebook.
-Structured callouts determine how its content should be interpreted.
+Structural type determines how a page is positioned within the guidebook; structured callouts determine how its content should be interpreted.

 ## 7. Analytical usage